JaneliaSciComp/EM_recon_pipeline/doc/cellmap/steps/1_transfer.md

     json<-.
 Check data ..->scope

 ```
 There is an issue template that has to be filled out by the FIB-SEM shared resource to gather necessary data for subsequent processing.
 This information should be converted to a file called `volume_transfer_info.<dataset>.json`, where `<dataset>` is the dataset name as specified by the collaborator.
-This file should be put under `src/resources/transfer_info/cellmap` in this repository and committed.
+This file should be put under `${TRANSFER_INFO_DIR}` in this repository and committed.

 It is best to double-check the validity of the data from the GitHub issue.
 Sometimes, some post-processing is necessary to make sure all necessary data are present and correct.
 To this end, log into the scope as user `flyem` and navigate to the `root_keep_path` specified in the issue, e.g.:
 ```bash